 Can You Take Allergy Shots when Pregnant?

-Allergy shots are not recommended when pregnant as there is a risk of anaphylaxis and other potential harm to the foetus due to the continued use of allergy shots.
-Allergy shots are safe to use during pregnancy but not when pregnant.
+Allergy shots are not recommended during pregnancy as there is a risk of anaphylaxis and other potential harm to the foetus due to the continued use of allergy shots.

-No one likes to add medicines to their diet.
-Whether your allergy symptoms are light or serious, it is best to try relieving them naturally in addition to your prescribed medication?
-Below are few natural allergy remedies during pregnancy:
+Whether your allergy symptoms are mild or severe, it is best to try relieving them naturally in addition to your prescribed medication.
+Below are a few alternatives allergy remedies during pregnancy:

-- Limit your outdoor activities: If pollen or other outdoor allergens are the culprits behind your allergy, then it would be a smart choice to limit your outdoor activities, especially, when you hear a lot about an epidemic in the air.
+- Limit your outdoor activities: If pollen or other outdoor allergens are the culprits behind your allergy, then it would be a smart choice to limit your outdoor activities.

-- Move your body: Exercise is your best buddy to relieve your nasal congestion.
+- Move your body: Exercise or yoga can be your best to relieve your nasal congestion.
 Consult with your obstetrician about the exercises you can perform in addition to the allergy pills while pregnant.

 Also Read: Medicines to Avoid in Pregnancy